-• What organizations foster and hinder power and micropolitics?
+What organizations foster and hinder power and micropolitics?

-A democratic and consensus-oriented culture opens for power games and micropolitics rather than hedging them than more hierarchical organizations.
-Informal micropolitics and power mean a high potential to prolong and complicate decision processes and significantly reduce or increase efficiency and effectiveness.
-The Norwegian democratic consensus model and a complex matrix organizational model participating in many projects foster a power and micropolitics game essential for project management.
-The result fosters a higher degree of effectiveness and efficiency in the projects based upon long-term professional attitudes, experiences, and knowledge, developing a unique competence for handling power and micro-politics in projects.
+A democratic and consensus-oriented culture opens for power games and micropolitics rather than hedging them.
+Compared to more hierarchical organizations, informal micropolitics and power mean a high potential to prolong and complicate decision processes and significantly reduce efficiency and effectiveness.